 Load testing is a type of testing which involves evaluating the performance of the system under the expected workload.
 A typical load test includes determining the response time, throughput, error rate, etc during the course of the load test.

-Example – For a newly developed application with aniticipated load of around 1000 concurrent user.
-We will create a load test script and configure it with 1000 virtual users and run it for say 1 hour duration.
+Example – For a newly developed application with an anticipated load of around 1000 concurrent users.
+We will create a load test script and configure it with 1000 virtual users and run it for say 1-hour duration.
 After the load test completion, we can analyze the test result to determine how the application will behave at the expected peak load.[Read more]

 Endurance testing is also known as ‘Soak Testing’.
-It is done to determine if the system can sustain the continuous expected load for long duration.
+It is done to determine if the system can sustain the continuous expected load for a long duration.
 Issues like memory leakage are found with endurance testing.

 In spike testing, we analyze the behavior of the system on suddenly increasing the number of users.
 It also involves checking if the application is able to recover after the sudden burst of users.

-The volume testing is performed by feeding the application with high volume of data.
-The application can be tested with large amount of data inserted in the database or by providing a large file to the application for processing.
-Using volume testing, we can identify the bottleneck in the application with high volume of data.
+The volume testing is performed by feeding the application with a high volume of data.
+The application can be tested with a large amount of data inserted in the database or by providing a large file to the application for processing.
+Using volume testing, we can identify the bottleneck in the application with a high volume of data.